pingcap/docs-cn/sql-prepared-plan-cache.md

 You can clear execution plan cache by executing the `ADMIN FLUSH [SESSION | INSTANCE] PLAN_CACHE` statement.

-In this statement, `[SESSION | INSTANCE]`specifies whether the plan cache is cleared for the current session or the whole TiDB instance.
-If the scope is not specified, the statement above applies to the `SESSION` cache by default.
+In this statement, `[SESSION | INSTANCE]` specifies whether the plan cache is cleared for the current session or the whole TiDB instance.
+If the scope is not specified, the preceding statement applies to the `SESSION` cache by default.

 The following is an example of clearing the `SESSION` execution plan cache: